-1) My institution is primarily a hospital with a small instruction program.
-How should I report the hospital part of my institution?

-3) What value do I use to report plant, property, and equipment on the second page of Part A?

-4) I have an edit that says that Other revenue (or expense) can't be negative.
+- 1) My institution is primarily a hospital with a small instruction program.
+How should I report the hospital part of my institution? - 2) What are some examples of independent operations? - 3) What value do I use to report plant, property, and equipment on the second page of Part A? - 4) I have an edit that says that Other revenue (or expense) can't be negative.
 I didn't enter it.
-What do I do?

-5) I see the term CV on several lines of the finance survey.
-What is this referring to?

-6) What is the difference between funded and unfunded institutional grants as reported on the Student Grants part of the survey?

-7) What are allowances in Part C (Scholarships and Fellowships)?

-8) Why does operation and maintenance of plant appear as both a row and column in Part E (expenses)?
+What do I do? - 5) I see the term CV on several lines of the finance survey.
+What is this referring to? - 6) What is the difference between funded and unfunded institutional grants as reported on the Student Grants part of the survey? - 7) What are allowances in Part C (Scholarships and Fellowships)? - 8) Why does operation and maintenance of plant appear as both a row and column in Part E (expenses)?